blckhodl/hardcore/README.md

 # the_Fallen
+## is rising
-will return with more
+and has returned with more
-so get ready for word-porn of hardcore
+so get ready for word-porn of hardcore galore